hidayetergn/Learning-Nonlinear-Vehicle-Re-Identification-Manifolds-via-Operational-Attention/README.md

 ## 📊 Model Performance & Analysis

 The model has been evaluated on the dataset to identify hard-to-distinguish vehicle pairs.
 The model was evaluated on the dataset to identify difficult-to-distinguish vehicle pairs.
 The following outputs are available in these test results: "Hardest 50 Vehicle ID Table", "Hardest 50 Vehicle Failures of Model", and "Hardest 50 Vehicle Analysis".
-Other test results and metrics will be shared here along with all training and test code after our article is published.
+Other test results and metrics will be shared here, along with all training and test code, after our article is published.

 ### Top Hardest Pairs (Sample)
 The following table lists pairs of IDs with the highest cosine similarity scores, indicating difficult samples for Re-ID tasks.